pizslacker/0x7C00/README.md

 # **0x7C000:** The iconic BIOS load address

-A bare-metal x86 bootloader and minimal C kernel demonstration built from scratch without external libraries or standard runtimes.
+A bare-metal `x86` bootloader and minimal `C` kernel demonstration built from scratch without external libraries or standard runtimes.

-SectorZero boots an x86 machine in 16-bit Real Mode via the Master Boot Record (MBR), loads a freestanding C kernel from disk into memory, transitions the CPU to 32-bit Protected Mode, and prints directly to the VGA text video memory (`0xB8000`).
+**0x700** boots an x86 machine in 16-bit Real Mode via the Master Boot Record (MBR), loads a freestanding C kernel from disk into memory, transitions the CPU to 32-bit Protected Mode, and prints directly to the VGA text video memory (`0xB8000`).

 ---